adnanwahab/Simple-GPU/readme.md

 * *Unminified*: [https://npmcdn.com/regl/dist/regl.js](https://npmcdn.com/regl/dist/regl.js)
 * *Minified*: [https://npmcdn.com/regl/dist/regl.min.js](https://npmcdn.com/regl/dist/regl.min.js)

-There are some difference when using `simple-webgpu` in standalone.
-Because script tags don't assume any sort of module system, the standalone scripts inject a global constructor function which is equivalent to the `module.exports` of `simple-webgpu`:
+There are some difference when using `simple-gpu` in standalone.
+Because script tags don't assume any sort of module system, the standalone scripts inject a global constructor function which is equivalent to the `module.exports` of `simple-gpu`:

 For vanilla HTML in modern browsers, import D3 from jsDelivr: